-Mrs Pitt, Ms Poet and Mrs Garn are Designated Safeguarding Officers.
+Mrs Pitt, Mr Ryan and Mrs Southworth are Designated Safeguarding Officers.
 All staff receive regular training in child protection and safeguarding procedures.
-Mrs Pitt, Ms Poet, Mrs Patel, Mr King and Mrs Bowden have all completed accredited training in safer recruitment procedures.
+Mrs Pitt, Mrs Patel and Mr King have all completed accredited training in safer recruitment procedures.

 Our Designated Safeguarding and PREVENT Governor is Mr King.
 Mr King visits school regularly to check on the school’s safeguarding procedures.

 We always welcome help from parents and carers in school or on trips and visits, once the necessary checks have been carried out.
 If you would like further information on DBS checks, please speak to the school office staff.